Kristaps Porziņģis: 2024–25 season: Recovery from injury

 On 27 June 2024, Porziņģis underwent surgery to repair his retinaculum injury with a recovery timetable being set at five to six months, ruling Porziņģis out for the beginning of the 2024–25 NBA season.

 After missing the first month of the season, Porziņģis made his season debut on 25 November 2024 against the Los Angeles Clippers, where he recorded 16 points, six rebounds, two assists, and two blocks in the 126–94 victory.

-Atlanta Hawks (2025–present)
+Atlanta Hawks (2025–2026)

-On 24 June 2025, Shams Charania of ESPN reported that the Celtics, Atlanta Hawks, and Brooklyn Nets agreed to a three-team trade that would send Porziņģis and a second-round pick to the Hawks, Georges Niang and a second-round pick to the Celtics, and Terance Mann and the 22nd pick in the 2025 NBA draft – used to select Drake Powell – to the Nets.
+On 24 June 2025, Shams Charania of ESPN reported that the Celtics, Atlanta Hawks and Brooklyn Nets agreed to a three-team trade that would send Porziņģis and a second-round pick to the Hawks, Georges Niang and a second-round pick to the Celtics, and Terance Mann and the 22nd pick in the 2025 NBA draft—used to select Drake Powell—to the Nets.
 The trade was formally announced on 7 July, due to the July moratorium that was in effect for the 2025–26 NBA season until 6 July.
+Porziņģis made 17 appearances (including 12 starts) for Atlanta, posting averages of 17.1 points, 5.1 rebounds and 2.7 assists.

+In 2025, Porziņģis was diagnosed with postural orthostatic tachycardia syndrome (POTS), a neurological disease that can be triggered by viral infections, especially SARS-CoV-2, the virus causing COVID-19 which causes this syndrome in about 1% of infected people.

+Golden State Warriors (2026–present)

+On 5 February 2026, Porziņģis was traded to the Golden State Warriors in exchange for guard Buddy Hield and forward Jonathan Kuminga.
+He made 15 appearances (including 11 starts) for Golden State, averaging 16.1 points, 5.3 rebounds, and 2.3 assists.

+On 29 June 2026, Porziņģis re-signed with the Warriors on a two-year, $40 million contract.